 We would like to thank Nacho Rubiera for the unremunerated loan of his photographs for this exhibition, as well as those included in this website.
 Nacho Rubiera is a professional photographer and university lecturer in the field of photography and audiovisual communication.

-We would also like to thank the FUNDEA and the International Chair of Amazigh Culture for their interest and participation in the display of this exhibition.
+We express our gratitude to Casa Árabe Córdoba, FUNDEA, and the International Chair of Amazigh Culture for their interest in and collaboration on this exhibition.

 Finally, we would like to thank Carles Múrcia and Carmen Marmón for their collaboration and help.